The private equity industry is the source of much intrigue and mystery.

 However, in recent years, there have been several private equity firms that have specialized in technology and software investing.
 Usually, these industry areas are more commonly associated with growth-focused strategies, rather than buyout.

-However, given the positive business model characteristics and the attractive opportunities, certain funds have brought a specialized approach to this areas.
+However, given the positive business model characteristics and the attractive opportunities, certain funds have brought a specialized approach to these areas.

 Top software and technology private equity firms include: